aaroexxt/aaroexxt/README.md

 ### Contact me!

-📫 My email is [aaron.becker@gmail.com](mailto:aaron.becker@gmail.com), if you have any questions feel free to send me a note
+📫 My email is [aaron.becker@gmail.com](mailto:aaron.becker@gmail.com), if you have any questions feel free to send me a note.

 For up-to-date information on jobs and internships, check out my [LinkedIn](https://www.linkedin.com/in/aaron-m-becker/).